lainbo/global-webfont/README.md

 ### Handling Special Cases
 Some websites may enforce styles on certain DOM elements, making the default global CSS not of high enough priority to override the font.

-For these non-effective websites, you can create a new sub-folder inside the `specialHandling` directory, naming it after the domain of the non-effective website.
+For these sites that are not working, you can create a new subfolder inside the `specified` folder with the name of the domain name of the site that is not working.

 For example: If the **comments** font on Youtube doesn't take effect, you should:
-1. Create a new folder named `youtube.com` under the `specialHandling` directory, which will match `*.youtube.com`.
+1. Create a new folder named `youtube.com` under the `specified` directory, which will match `*.youtube.com`.
 2. Inside the `youtube.com` folder, create a new `index.scss` file.
 3. Use the browser's developer tools to identify which specific DOM's CSS is causing the global font to be ineffective.
 4. Write the css/scss code in the newly created `index.scss` to override its original style.